 Originally published as an eBook, Boyfriends by Seattle writer Tara Atkinson is now coming out as a chapbook.
 This lifelike fiction is an exploration of the modern relationship.
 It’s funny and sly—one of those quiet and subtle pieces of work that seems to have a flat, pristine surface, but when it is examined closely, it reveals the bumps and abrasions, the nicks and the scar tissue that is left behind on each of us as we attempt to navigate the journey our hearts take as we grow and learn.
-Note: This is a pre-order.
-The book will be published on March 14th.
-Pre-orders will ship the week before.
-Thank you.

 “By turns sad, funny, and sharp, Boyfriends is a story that is brutally (and refreshingly) honest.
 Atkinson turns her clear-sighted prose on the procession of men that come in and out of the main character’s life, and renders these episodes with an insight and intelligence that leaves the reader spinning.
 Perhaps best of all, Atkinson relates all this with a mature and skillful understatement, a fact that allows Boyfriends to be, among other things, a cutting and relentlessly true commentary on what it is to be a woman alone.” –Arna Bontemps Hemenway, author of Elegy on Kinderklavier